 What is naturopathy?

 Naturopathy takes a holistic approach to healing and wellness based on the philosophy that the body is able to heal itself when given the right support.
-It achieves this through focusing on restoring the equilibrium of the body and improving the patient’s overall health.
-It also improves the body’s capacity to heal itself and defend itself against infections.
+It achieves this by focusing on restoring the equilibrium of the body and improving the patient's overall health.
+It also improves the body's capacity to heal itself and defend itself against infections.

 Naturopaths treat a variety of different conditions like arthritis, depression, reduced immunity, skin conditions and weight loss.
 They do this by treating the whole person and by examining the root cause of illness instead of just the symptoms.
 Some of the natural treatment methods that naturopaths use to help with their patients include: